Electric Vehicle-Ready Parking 101

 Sources:

-City of Orlando, “EV Ready Code” (presentation, March 17, 2021), 30, https://www.orlando.gov/files/sharedassets/public/departments/edv/accc-ev-ready-commissioner-briefings_updated.pdf
+City of Orlando, “EV Ready Code” (presentation, March 17, 2021), 26, https://www.orlando.gov/files/sharedassets/public/departments/edv/accc-ev-ready-commissioner-briefings_updated.pdf

-Electric Power Research Institute, “Electric Vehicle Supply Equipment Installed Cost Analysis,” (technical report, December 2013), B-9, https://www.epri.com/research/products/000000003002000577
+Electric Power Research Institute, “Electric Vehicle Supply Equipment Installed Cost Analysis, (technical report, December 2013), B-9, https://www.epri.com/research/products/000000003002000577

 Tim Minezaki, Cassidee Kido, and Ed Pike, Electric Vehicle Infrastructure Cost Analysis Report for Peninsula Clean Energy (PCE) & Silicon Valley Clean Energy (SVCE), Energy Solutions, November 20, 2019, https://bayareareachcodes.org/wp-content/uploads/2020/03/PCE_SCVE-EV-Infrastructure-Report-2019.11.05.pdf.

-State and local government roles
+State government roles

 Accessibility considerations

-The Americans with Disability Act requires that site developers installing electric vehicle charging stations follow special design guidelines to accommodate people with disabilities.
-While the Americans with Disability Act does not provide design standards for charging station-equipped parking spots, the Minnesota Pollution Control Agency has issued guidance on the minimum standards that should be kept in mind when installing infrastructure to avoid expensive retrofits later.
+The Americans with Disability Act requires that site developers installing EV charging stations follow special design guidelines to accommodate people with disabilities.
+The US Access Board and the Minnesota Pollution Control Agency have issued guidance on the minimum standards that should be kept in mind when installing infrastructure to avoid expensive retrofits later.

-Benefits of expanding access to electric vehicle charging
+Benefits of expanding access to EV charging

 Downloadable fact sheets